j123b567/scpi-parser/README.md

 You can use `SCPI_Parameter` in conjuction with `SCPI_ParamIsNumber`, `SCPI_ParamToInt`, `SCPI_ParamToDouble`, `SCPI_ParamToChoice` in your own parameter type handlers.

 `SCPI_ParamNumber` is now more universal.
 It can handle number with units, it can handle special numbers like `DEF`, `INF`, ...
 These special numbers are now defined in parameter and not in context.
-It is possible to define more general usage with different special numbers for different commands,
+It is possible to define more general usage with different special numbers for different commands.